wConnor/nconj/README.md

 ![Completion Screen](/images/complete.png)

-Completion screen for when the user has finishes reviewing the deck's cards.
+Completion screen for when the user has finished reviewing the deck's cards.